369geofreeman/Object-Detection-React-Native/README.md

 To run the project, clone and from the root, run the commands:

-1. npm install
+1. yarn install
-2. npm start
+2. yarn start

+### Todo

+- seperate into camera and image picker
+- style